-Following the above decision of CP, starting November 2015, DPRK has been denied the right to participate in JINR governing bodies, JINR science programmes, or to benefit from JINR research results.
-JINR hos not employed nationals from DPRK starting 31st ofMarch, 2015.
+Following the above decision of the Committee of Plenipotentiaries, starting from November 2015, DPRK has been denied the right to participate in JINR governing bodies, JINR science programmes or to benefit from JINR research results.
+From 31 March 2015, there is no specialists from the DPRK at JINR.
 JINR contacts with DPRK research community have since ceased at all levels.

 The decision to suspend DPRK membership in JINR was immediately and duly communicated to the Government of DPRK through DPRK Embassy in Moscow.
-UN Security Council, in response to its enquiry, was also informed about suspension of DPRK membership in JINR on 7th ofDecember, 2015.
+UN Security Council, in response to its enquiry, was also informed about suspension of DPRK membership in JINR on 7 December 2015.